 Simple English definitions for legal terms

-Read a random definition: anonymous
+Read a random definition: estate planning

 A field-of-use restriction is a rule that limits how someone can use something they have been given permission to use.
 This rule might say that they can only use it for a certain type of product or service, or only in a specific area.
 It is often used in agreements about intellectual property, which means things like inventions, ideas, or creative works that someone has made and wants to protect.